Dxsonu7/Dxsonu7/README.md

 self.hobbies = ["Table-tennis", "Biking", "Coding", "Esports", "Music"]
 ```

-💻 I fell in love with computers at the age of 8, fixing old laptops and building computers for family and friends.
-The problem-solving, the satisfaction of turning parts into something functional, and the endless possibilities of the cyber world—especially cybersecurity—kept me hooked.
+💻 I fell in love with computers at the age of 8 — breaking them apart, putting them back together, troubleshooting until they worked, and building computers for family and friends.
+The problem-solving, the satisfaction of turning parts into something functional, and the endless possibilities of the digital world — especially software and cybersecurity — kept me hooked.
 I’ve always been passionate about learning and consuming tech content.
 That same excitement reignited during my senior year of high school, leading me to earn a full scholarship to study Computer Science.
-Now, I'm pursuing a degree in Computer Science with a focus on Software Engineering and Mathematics, and I've interned at top Fortune companies.
+Now, I'm finalizing my degree in Computer Science with a focus on Software Engineering and have interned at leading companies.

 ### 💼 Credentials
 - **🛠️ Experience:**